On this page

 Before you enroll in any training or degree program, it’s crucial to have a good idea of which area of the criminal justice field interests you the most and how far up the professional ladder you’d like to climb.
 In other words, you need to know what you want to do before you can know what you need to learn.

-Below you’ll find helpful information on a variety of jobs available in the criminal justice field and the levels of education and types of degrees you’ll need to qualify for them.
+Below you’ll find helpful information on a variety of careers available in the criminal justice field and the levels of education and types of degrees you’ll need to qualify for them.
 So, if a career in criminal justice sounds good to you, keep reading to learn more about what you can do with a criminal justice degree.

 There are numerous occupations that fall under the umbrella criminal justice.
 Positions are available in agencies and departments throughout all levels of government, as well as all sectors of the economy.
 These careers require specialized knowledge and skills and offer plenty of room for professional growth and advancement.
 Below is a survey of some of the most common occupations in criminal justice, from those that will have you in the field dealing directly with criminals, to ones that will put you in a crime lab collecting data and analyzing forensic evidence.
 Let’s breakdown the options so you can decide what’s right for you.